Geonovum-labs/json-fg-java/README.md

 ## Getting started

-The following example is based on JTS, combined with the Jackson encoder.
-Currently, only JTS en Jackson integrations have been implemented.
+The following example is based on JTS (Java Topology Suite), combined with the Jackson encoding library.
+Currently, only JTS and Jackson integrations have been implemented.
 Other integrations could be added in the future.

 No artifacts are being published (yet), so the project has to be compiled locally using Maven: